chipjacks/chipjacks.github.io/resume.md

 *Bellingham, WA | October 2019 – October 2020 | 1 year*

 * Built a backend API for rendering PNGs from HTML Canvas elements.
 (Node.js, Kubernetes)
-* Collaborated on a team building a slide editor, implementing ~15 new features.
+* Collaborated on a team building a PowerPoint-like slide editor, implementing ~15 new features.
 (React.js, Webpack)
 * Led a team of 2 contractors to build a room layout editor.
 (React.js)

 **Software Engineer at Factual**